Neural Module Networks: Related work

 \section{Related work}

+We consider three lines of related work: previous efforts toward visual question answering, discrete models for compositional semantics, and models that are structurally similar to neural module networks.

 \paragraph{Visual Question Answering} Answering questions about images is sometimes referred to as a ``Visual Turing Test'' \cite{malinowski14nips,geman15nas}.
 It has only recently gained popularity, following the emergence of appropriate datasets consisting of paired images, questions, and answers.
-While the DAQUAR dataset \cite{malinowski14nips} is restricted to indoor scenes and contains relatively few examples, the \cocoqa dataset \cite{yu15iccv} and the VQA dataset \cite{antol15iccv} are significantly larger and have more visual variety.
+While the DAQUAR dataset \cite{malinowski14nips} is restricted to indoor scenes and contains relatively few examples, the \cocoqa dataset \cite{yu15arxiv} and the VQA dataset \cite{antol15iccv} are significantly larger and have more visual variety.
 Both are based on images from the COCO dataset \cite{lin14eccv}.
 While \cocoqa contains question-answer pairs automatically generated from the descriptions associated with the COCO dataset, \cite{antol15iccv} has crowed sourced questions-answer pairs.
 We evaluate our approach on VQA, the larger and more natural of the two datasets.

 Notable ``classical'' approaches to this task include \cite{malinowski14nips,Krish2013Grounded}.
-Both of these approaches are similar to ours in their use of a semantic parser, but rely on fixed logical inference rather than learned compositional operations.
+Both of these approaches are similar to ours in their use of a semantic parser, but both rely on fixed logical inference rather than learned compositional operations.

-Several neural models for visual questioning have already been proposed in the literature \cite{ren15nips,ma15arxiv,gao2015you}, all of which use standard deep sequence modeling machinery to construct a joint embedding of image and text, which is immediately mapped to a distribution over answers.
+Several neural models for visual questioning have already been proposed in the literature \cite{ren2015image,ma15arxiv,gao2015you}, all of which use standard deep sequence modeling machinery to construct a joint embedding of image and text, which is immediately mapped to a distribution over answers.
 Here we attempt to more explicitly model the computational process needed to produce each answer, but benefit from techniques for producing sequence and image embeddings that have been important in previous work.

 One important component of visual questioning is grounding the question in the image.
-This grounding task has previously been approached in \cite{karpathy14nips,plummer15iccv,karpathy15cvpr,kong14cvpr,hu16cvpr}, where the authors tried to localize phrases in an image. \cite{xu2015show} use an attention mechanism to predict a heatmap for each word during sentence generation.
+This grounding task has previously been approached in \cite{karpathy14nips,plummer15iccv,karpathy15cvpr,kong14cvpr}, where the authors tried to localize phrases in an image. \cite{xu2015arxiv} use an attention mechanism, to predict a heatmap for each word, as an auxiliary task, during sentence generation.
 The attentional component of our model is inspired by these approaches.

 \paragraph{General compositional semantics}

 There is a large literature on learning to answer questions about structured knowledge representations from question--answer pairs, both with and without joint learning of meanings for simple predicates \cite{Liang13DCS,Krish2013Grounded}.
 Outside of question answering, several models have been proposed for instruction following that impose a discrete ``planning structure'' over an underlying continuous control signal \cite{Andreas14Paths,matuszek12icml}.
 We are unaware of past use of a semantic parser to predict network structures, or more generally to exploit the natural similarity between set-theoretic approaches to classical semantic parsing and attentional approaches to computer vision.